Widow seeks justice for daughter raped by lecturer in Rivers

 From Tony John, Port Harcourt

-The mother of a 100-level student of Rivers State College of Health Science and Management Technology, Port Harcourt, has demanded justice over her daughter, who was allegedly raped by a lecturer.
+Mother of a 100-Level student of Rivers State College of Health Science and Management Technology, Port Harcourt, Mrs. Lemon Gbara, has demanded justice over her daughter who was allegedly raped by a lecturer.

-Mrs Lemon Gbara alleges that the lecturer, Mr Princewill Chikakpobi, who is the Head of Department (HOD) of Dental Surgery Technician at the college, on April 16 forcibly had a carnal knowledge of her daughter without the girl’s consent.
+Mrs. Gbara alleged that the lecturer, Mr. Princewill Chikakpobi, who is also the Head of Department (HOD) of Dental Surgery Technician in the college, on April 16, 2021, forcefully had a carnal knowledge of her daughter without the girl’s consent.

-The mother of the traumatised victim told journalists, after she and members of a human rights group led the 21-year-old female student to file a compliant against the HOD at the Human Rights Desk at headquarters of Rivers Police Command, that she wants justice for her daugther.
+Mrs. Gbara told journalists, after she and members of a human rights group led the 21-year-old female student to file a complaint against the HOD at the human rights desk, at headquarters of Rivers State Police command, that she wanted justice for her daughter.

-Mrs Gbara, a widow, further alleged that the suspect had constantly harassed her daugther even after the incident.
+The widow further alleged that the suspect had constantly been harassing her daughter even after the incident.

 She regretted that the victim, who was barely four months old in the institution, has been traumatised and contemplated committing suicide.

-Mrs Gbara called on the Rivers State Government to wade into the matter and ensure the lecturer justice prevails.
+Also, Mrs. Gbara called on the Rivers State Government to wade into the matter and ensure that justice prevails.

-Meanwhile, the Centre for Basic Rights Protection and Accountability Campaign, has called on the Provost of the College to cooperate with the police in the state to ensure the HOD submits himself to the police for investigation, since the crime reportedly took place in the institution.
+Centre for Basic Rights Protection and Accountability Campaign has called on the Provost of the College to cooperate with the police in the state, to ensure the HOD submits himself for investigation, since the crime reportedly took place in the institution.

-A lawyer with the group, Iyke Alexander, also urged the police to display professionalism in handling the matter and ensure the investigation is devoid of sentiment and bias.

 Leave a Reply